 Staff and on site social workers can help those who want to understand and apply for federal or state government benefits.
 The centers can be a great place to learn about and get applications for assistance programs, including LIHEAP, public housing, SNAP Food Stamps, section SSI, disability, and more.
 Receive guidance with government entitlement eligibility, documentation, applications, help enrolling, and recertification including Medicare, Social Security, SSI, Medicaid, and Food Stamps if needed.

 One of the most requested programs is LIHEAP.
 This is administered in each state.
-The organization can assist income qualified clients with applications to the federally funded low income home energy assistance program.
+The federation or foundation organization can assist income qualified clients with applications to the federally funded low income home energy assistance program.
 It provides grants for paying gas and electric bills, mostly during the winter.

 Providing help to senior citizens is always a focus of the Jewish Federations of North America.
 They provide comprehensive case management in local offices and sometimes at the elderly members home.
 In some cases the Jewish Federation will work with other groups, such as the National Association of Area Agencies on Aging.